How to Insert Rupee Symbol in Excel (7 Quick Methods)

 A Clock and Region window will appear.

-• Afterward, we will click on the down arrow marked with a red color box of the Format box > select Hindi (India).
+• We will click on the down arrow marked with a red color box in the Format box > Select Hindi (India).

 How to Insert Rupee Symbol in Excel